We seek to improve our practices and management tools continuously. Get to know the instances that make up this structure.

 The Board Members may request that the Board of Directors hire external professionals to improve their understanding of some of the matters to be put before the Board.

-inked to the Board of Directors, the Ombudsman must act in accordance with the Policies and Guidelines of the Office of the Ombudsman, approved for the Petrobras System.
+Linked to the Board of Directors, the Ombudsman must act in accordance with the Policies and Guidelines of the Office of the Ombudsman, approved for Petrobras and its affiliated companies.

 The holder of the office of General Ombudsman of Petrobras shall perform the duties of the office for three (3) years, and their term in office may be renewed once for the same period of time.

-A three-year term is recommended for the holders of the offices of the Ombudsman at the companies within the Petrobras System, with their terms in office renewable once for the same period of time.
+A three-year term is recommended for the holders of the offices of the Ombudsman at the companies in Petrobras’ affiliated companies , with their terms in office renewable once for the same period of time.

 Requirements for Selection